A main focus of my practice is coaching individuals in healthier communication and conflict management skills.

 As a peace psychologist, I have studied human needs theories and concepts of the self, especially with regards to psychological well-being and human conflict.
 I currently serve as a Research Fellow at Stanford University, where I am involved with interdisciplinary research bringing together social psychology and conflict resolution.
 Previously, I worked as part of a research team at the Center for Behavior, Evolution, and Culture at UCLA where I led research projects in evolutionary psychology.
 You can see my scientific research here: https://stanford.academia.edu/JeremyPollack.

+I earned my Ph.D. in Psychology at Grand Canyon University, where my research emphasis was in social and motivation psychology.
 I earned my Master’s Degree in Evolutionary Anthropology at California State University Fullerton and my Master’s Degree in Negotiation, Conflict Resolution & Peacebuilding from California State University Dominguez Hills.
-Currently, I am working on my dissertation for a Ph.D. in Psychology at Grand Canyon University.

 I began studying Taoist arts and philosophy in 1999 at the Taoist Institute in North Hollywood, CA under Taoist Abbot, Dr. Carl Totton, and later with the American Dragon Gate Lineage, under the founder and head Priest, Shifu Michael Rinaldini/ Li Chang Dao.
 I have also studied Zen meditation at the Shambala Institute in Boulder, CO as well as Yogic meditation at the Self-Realization Fellowship, and I have been a meditation instructor since 2010.

 I am originally from Los Angeles, CA. Now, I live with my wife, Jenny, and our labradoodle, Denver, in Miami Beach.
 When I’m not training or coaching, you might find me practicing martial arts, playing guitar, hiking in strange jungles, or paddle boarding.